 Fire Watch / Safety Personnel

 This position goes by many names, but simply put they are responsible for making sure the fire stays where it should be.
 If performers accidentally lights themselves on fire, Fire Safeties are at the ready to put it out quickly with a wet towel or other fire retardant materials.
 Fire Watch/Safety Personnel are clear, capable, competent and are required to honor sobriety while they are performing their duties.
 Fire Watch / Safety Personnel may sometimes also be a performer, but they can not be a Helmsman, Drummer, or Documentarian.
 Each group will have a ratio of about one Fire Watch / Safety Personnel to every five fire performers.
+Underage performers must have a safety person solely dedicated them while they are performing, parent preferred.
 If a group has more or less the FC Council will question the number of people you present with your final group numbers.

 Optional – But Nice to Have – Support Staff

-- Shin Assist ~ While the Shin is required to fulfill all of their expected duties, the Shin Assist can be a helpful asset to support them in the completion of those duties.
+- Shin Assist ~ While the Shin is required to fulfill all of their expected duties, the Shin Assist can support them in the completion of those duties.
 Shins should absolutely introduce their Assist to the Fire Conclave Council.

 - Musicians / Drummers or Music ~ While no amplified music is allowed in the Great Circle, you are welcome to provide music that will help you be creative and will complement the dance movements through your choreographic development, video shoot and performance, such as drums or a brass section.
 If your group is in need of drummers, our Ambient Drummers can accompany your group.
 These drummers are arranged around the Great Circle where there are no group-affiliated drummers.